OpenAssistantGPT/OpenAssistantGPT/README.md

 TODO:

-- Add db row about is model draft or not (Not in draft mode mean it is created in openAI)
+- DONE!
+Add db row about is model draft or not (Not in draft mode mean it is created in openAI)
 - DONE!
 Remove crawling related stuff from chatbot tab
 - DONE!
 Create a tab for your crawlers and crawling configs
 - DONE!
 For each crawler create a tabs for your crawled files files